Loading sardine Ecookbook

 Turn the page

-Sardines are a favorite among dietitians for many reasons: They are high in protein, nutrient-dense and low in mercury.
-In fact, sardines came in as the healthiest fish, according to registered dietitian and TODAY.com contributor Samantha Cassetty.
+Sardines are a favorite among dietitians for many reasons: They are high in protein, nutrient-dense and low in mercury making them the healthiest fish on our plates.

 Rich in omega-3 fatty acids, proteins and minerals such as calcium, phosphorus and iron, sardines are also an excellent source of vitamins B3, B12 and D. They also promote cardiovascular and brain health.
 One serving or can of the average store-bought sardines packed in oil provides about: